BEsthefaniaRD/BEsthefaniaRD/README.md

 ### Hello World! 🤓

-- 🏢 I'm currently working at Artificial Nerds
+- 🏢 I'm currently working with chatbots and platforms
 - 🤖 Fun fact: I'm a Senior QA and I want to be a full-stack developer
 - 👾 I’m currently learning CSS, HTML, BOOTSTRAP, JS & CYPRESS